Illustration of a young girl astronaut and a small alien looking out of a spaceship window towards a softly colored nebula.

 Guide for families

-Zipi is used to his ship going fast and making lots of noise, but when a space mist forces them to stop, he discovers something unexpected: boredom.
-Thanks to Lira's calm presence, Zipi learns that if he stays very still, the silence begins to tell him wonderful things about his own inner world.
+Zipi is used to the ship going fast and making lots of noise, but when a space mist forces them to stop, he discovers something unexpected: boredom.
+Thanks to Lira's calm, Zipi will learn that if he stays very still, the silence begins to tell him wonderful things about his own inner world.

-• The value of boredom teaches us that it is not a bad thing, but rather the beginning of creativity.
+• That boredom is not something bad, but the beginning of creativity.

-• Body connection helps us listen to the signals of our own body, like the beating of our heart.
+• Listening to the signals of one's own body, like the beating of the heart.

 🤝 How to continue this conversation?